 UPDATE: September – The logos have been scrapped due to ongoing plagiarism row.
 Read more here.

 The stylised figures are designed to communicate information to all languages and cultures simply and unambiguously.
 They have to work at all sizes and in negative.
-In the connected 21st century they may be less vital to worldwide Olympic communication, but they are still used as a integral facet of Olympic design and in recent Games as a cultural expression too.
+In the connected 21st century they may be less vital to worldwide Olympic communication, but they are still a cornerstone of Olympic design, and often as a specific cultural expression too.

 Here’s the Winter set for Sochi, just in case you don’t know what I’m talking about:

-Apparently the Sochi set is based on the pictograms for the Moscow 1980 Summer Games.
-Come with me, and let’s have a look what designers worldwide for the Summer Games have come up with for the world’s oldest sport…
+The Sochi set is based on the pictograms for the Moscow 1980 Summer Games.
+Come with me, and let’s have a look what designers worldwide for the Summer Games have come up with for the world’s oldest sport.

-There wasn’t an archery competition this year as far as I am aware, so I suspect that the ‘target face’ below is for the shooting competition.
-Shame, because Mexico ’68 remains my favourite overall Olympic design by some distance:
+There wasn’t an archery competition this year; the ‘target face’ below is for the shooting competition.
+Shame, because Mexico ’68 remains my favourite overall Olympic design by some distance.